 A group of international and Australian experts in academia and research are appealing to the Australian government to legalise liquid nicotine for vaping.

 World-renowned scientific and medical minds have written to the country’s Therapeutics Goods Administration backing an application to allow for low concentrations of nicotine to be legally used in e-cigarettes.
 A number of the lobbyists are UK based, with several researchers campaigning from the US too.
-Click here to see the full list of lobbyists.

 It is currently illegal to use or possess nicotine other than in traditional cigarettes or nicotine-replacement aids, as it’s classed as a “dangerous poison” in the country’s Poisons Standard.

 Experts say while nicotine is the addictive substance that has hooked generations on tobacco products, it may also be part of the solution in lowering the smoking rate Down Under.

 The Australian vape debate has been unfolding before the world over the last couple of months.
 Dr Colin Mendelsohn is a tobacco treatment specialist and associate professor at the University of New South Wales.
 He has been leading the charge in campaigning for e-cigarettes containing nicotine to be legalised.